Meet the Festival Artists & Murals

 About the Artist

-Battambang-born artist Poy Chhunly has devoted his talents to teaching, drawing, and animation at the Visual and Applied Arts School at Phare Ponleu Selpak.
-He also actively participates in various creative projects in the film and video industry.
-Returning to his homeland after completing his studies at a French film school in 2014, he eagerly awaits the opportunity to pursue his lifelong dream of becoming a filmmaker.
+Battambang-born artist Poy Chhunly has devoted his life to teaching, drawing, and animation at Phare Ponleu Selpak.
+He has a background in film study and eagerly awaits the opportunity to pursue his lifelong dream of becoming a filmmaker.
+Chhunly believes in the power of urban art to transform the old into the new.

 Culture Transection